StackStorm/st2vagrant/README.md

     vagrant up

 There will be some red messages but that is fine.
-One the vm is up, connect to it via:
+Once the vm is up, connect to it via:

-    vagrant ssh st2express
+    vagrant ssh

+Once in the vm create env variable for auth token:

+    export ST2_AUTH_TOKEN=`st2 auth st2admin -p Ch@ngeMe -t`

 You can see the action list via: